nimaid/LPHK/README.md

   * `RELEASE`
     * Releases the key (argument 1).
       * See valid key names below.
+  * `RELEASE_ALL`
+    * Releases all pressed keys, including those pressed by other scripts.
   * `STRING`
     * Types whatever text comes after it.
   * `TAP`